Eluinhost/Scatterer/README.md

 `default scatter style` - SQUARE or CIRCULAR

-`max attempts per player` - at least 1, attempts to get a location per player
+`default max attempts per player` - at least 1, attempts to get a location per player

+`default teleports per set` - at least 1, how many players/teams to teleport per scatter set

+`default ticks between sets` - at least 1, how many ticks between scatter sets

+`default minimum radius` - at least 0, how much distance to leave between players

 `allowed blocks` - list of Bukkit Material names of blocks allowed to be spawned on